-Jimmy Green Marine policy is to purchase only recognised top brand/manufacture wire from accredited sources in the UK.
+Jimmy Green Marine policy is to purchase only recognised top brand/manufacturer wire from accredited sources in the UK.

-All Jimmy Green 1 x 19 and 7 x 19 stainless steel wire including PVC covered wire for Guardrails is manufactured by Kos and is distributed to us in the UK by Seago Yachting.
+All Jimmy Green 1x19 and 7x19 stainless steel wire, including PVC-covered wire for Guardrails, is manufactured by KOS and is distributed to us in the UK by Seago Yachting and TMS.

-Kos is generally acknowledged as one of the best stainless steel manufacturers in the world.
+KOS is generally acknowledged as the best stainless steel manufacturer in the world.

 Every single reel of stainless steel wire purchased by Jimmy Green Marine is marked and recorded with the supplier, the date received and a batch number.

-Each piece of wire is therefore traceable back to the manufacturer and the accountability trail is clear.
+Therefore, each piece of wire is traceable to the manufacturer, and the accountability trail is clear.

-Happily, in most cases, a thorough cleaning of the stain will restore the oxide boundary layer and prevent further occurrences.
+Happily, in most cases, thorough cleaning of the offending areas will restore the oxide boundary layer and prevent further occurrences.

-We recommend the cleaner below as a good option because it does not require any scrubbing or polishing and will get into all the cracks and crevices.
+We recommend the Super Stainless Cleaner as a good option because it does not require any scrubbing or polishing and will get into all the cracks and crevices:

 N.B.
-If staining occurs on or around the wire at the top of the lower shroud terminals, it is a good idea to apply the cleaner further up the shrouds/stays to prevent contamination reoccurring due to gravitational migration.
+Staining can occur on or around the wire at the top of the lower shroud terminals.
+In that case, applying the cleaner further up the shrouds/stays is a good idea to prevent contamination from reoccurring due to gravitational migration.

-The British Stainless Steel association provides more detailed, independent information on stainless steel staining:
+The British Stainless Steel Association provides more detailed, independent information on stainless steel staining: BSSA